-Count of references to ISIS from main pages of the websites from the top 1,000,000 list.
+Count of references to ISIS/ISIL from main pages of the top 1,000,000 websites

 The Islamic State of Iraq and the Levant (ISIL, also known as the Islamic State of Iraq and Syria (ISIS), Islamic State (IS), and by its Arabic language acronym Daesh, is an Arabic Salafi jihadist terrorist group and unrecognised proto-state that follows a fundamentalist, Wahhabi doctrine of Sunni Islam.
 ISIL gained global prominence in early 2014 when it drove Iraqi government forces out of key cities in its Western Iraq offensive, followed by its capture of Mosul and the Sinjar massacre.